Manitoulin Island: History

 In 1952 archaeologist Thomas E. Lee discovered Sheguiandah on the island, a prehistoric site.
 During excavation, he found artefacts of the Paleo-Indian and Archaic periods, dating at least to 10,000 BC and possibly to 30,000 years ago.
 Additional studies were undertaken by a team he led from the National Museum of Canada in succeeding years.
 Popular interest in the finds was so high that it contributed to Ontario's passing legislation in 1953 to protect its archaeological sites.

 A team performed excavations again in the early 1990s, applying new methods of analysis from botany and other scientific disciplines.
 They concluded the site was at least 9500 years old, making it one of the most significant in Ontario.

 Manitoulin means spirit island in Anishinaabemowin (Ojibwe language).
 The island is considered sacred by the Native Anishinaabe people, who identify as the "People of the Three Fires."
 This loose confederation is made up of the Ojibwe, Odawa and Potawatomi tribes.

 The North Channel was part of the route used by the French colonial voyageurs and coureurs des bois to reach Lake Superior.
 The first known European to settle on the island was Father Joseph Poncet, a French Jesuit, who set up a mission near Wiikwemkoong in 1648.
 The Jesuits called the island "Isle de Ste-Marie".
-The endemic Eurasian infectious diseases carried by the visitors had a devastating effect on the island's population, as most Natives had no natural immunity to the new diseases.
-They suffered so many deaths in the ensuing epidemics of smallpox, measles and other diseases, that their societies were disrupted.